socialalgorithms/socialalgorithms.github.io/index.markdown

 There is an ungraded “Problem Set 0” for self-evaluation, available on the course homepage.
 It is intended to make sure you feel comfortable coding at the level that will be assumed as prerequisite.
 It is very strongly encouraged (if only to clean up the coding environment on your machine).
 No submissions of PS0 will be accepted.

-There is a $30 course materials fee.
+Completing the assignments will require setting up accounts and using APIs that aren't always free, or where paid versions are far superior to free versions.
+I constantly keep an eye out for free alternatives, but also want you to train with the best tools of today.
+Therefore I ask students be prepared to spend approximately $30-50 as part of this class.
+If this would be a hardship then please reach out to me.
 There are no required textbooks or other course materials.

 ## Grading and late policies
 * 45% Problem Sets (15% each)